13588112254/littlefs/SPEC.md

-## The little filesystem technical specification
+## littlefs technical specification

 This is the technical specification of the little filesystem.
-This document covers the technical details of how the littlefs is stored on disk for introspection and tool development.
+This document covers the technical details of how the littlefs is stored on disk for introspection and tooling.
 This document assumes you are familiar with the design of the littlefs, for more info on how littlefs works check out [DESIGN.md](DESIGN.md).

 ```